nelknet/stack-proxy/README.md

 To verify that stack-proxy keeps up with frequent restarts:
 1. Start the proxy as described above.
-2. In your feature stack, run `watch -n 1 'docker compose restart moneydevkit.com'` to bounce a service repeatedly, or use `docker compose up --scale moneydevkit.com=3` followed by random `docker kill` commands.
+2. In your feature stack, run `watch -n 1 'docker compose restart web'` (or any service name you care about) to bounce a service repeatedly, or use `docker compose up --scale web=3` followed by random `docker kill` commands.
 3. Tail the proxy logs (`docker logs -f stack-proxy`) and ensure each start/stop results in a regenerated HAProxy config without errors.
 4. Hit the service hostname between restarts to confirm zero-downtime reloads.